gcba-iris/iris-tech-docs/README.md

 **1. Modularity**

 Iris should be thought of as a collection of loosely coupled components implementing a clear and well known interface.
-Must be developed as a series of modules tied together with a dependency injection container.
+Must be developed as a series of distinct modules.

 **2. Extensibility**